CptSpaceToaster/adventurebot/INSTALLATION_NOTES.md

 `wget golang.org/dl/go$VERSION.$OS-$ARCH.tar.gz`
 `sudo tar -C /usr/local -xzf go$VERSION.$OS-$ARCH.tar.gz`
 `export PATH=$PATH:/usr/local/go/bin` - You probably want this in your .profile
-Make sure to create a directory to store your go-projects, **and** set the `$GOPATH` to the location of the the directory you create~
+Make sure to create a directory to store your go-projects, **and** set the `$GOPATH` to the location of the the directory you create
 `mkdir ~/go-proj-dir`
-`export GOPATH=~/go-proj-dir` - Probably want this in you .profile as well
+`export GOPATH=~/go-proj-dir` - Probably want this in your .profile as well
 Check to see if the tool exists!
 `go version`
 `> go version go1.3.3 linux/amd64`